r-scheele/policy-editor-documentation/docs/architecture.md

 }
 ```

-An example of rego policy that is dependent on a database is shown below.
+An example of rego policy that is dependent on the group information in the postgres database is shown below.
 The `geostore.usergroup` is the name of the datasource and the `data` is the name of the variable that holds the data.
-The `data` variable is used to access the data in the datasource.
+To access the data from the database, the schema name + the table name must be prefixed with `data.`.

+`data.geostore.usergroup` = `data.schema_name.table_name`

 ```rego
 allow {